Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Initial experiments with model collapse – and new observations

 Model collapse is also evident when analyzing the evolution of next-token probability distributions.
-Figure~\ref{fig:nexttoken_probs}a-c illustrates an example with the top-five predicted tokens and their associated probabilities at simulation steps $0$, $5$, and $10$, using Llama2.
-The example refers to text generated in response to the following prompt extracted from the \texttt{sci} dataset: \begin{quote}
+Figure~\ref{fig:nexttoken_probs}a-c illustrates an example with the top-5 predicted tokens and their associated probabilities at simulation steps $0$, $5$, and $10$, using Llama2-7B.
+The example refers to text generated in response to the following prompt extracted from the SciAbs dataset: \begin{quote}

 \end{quote}